Warning against Misleading Requests for Payment

 - In addition, you may contact the Legal Division of the Madrid Union with respect to any query concerning this and any other legal issue: email@example.com

-Likewise, other IP offices have issued warnings on their websites concerning – partially misleading – offers, requests for payment and invoices from companies unrelated to them:
+Other IP offices have also issued warnings on their websites concerning – partially misleading – offers, requests for payment and invoices from companies unrelated to them:

 - European Patent Office (EPO) and